zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-04-29-LCM-Sample-Prep.md

       2. Adding 3 g MgCl2 to 100 mL of seawater
    3. Then cut off branches and transfer gently to PAXgene fixative for 24 hours in fume hood, room temp
       1. used 4 small branches in a PAXgene container that was about 1/2 full
-2. Day 2 (4/30/24): *Replaced fixative with stabilizer, transferred to 4 ºC*
+2. Day 2 (4/30/24): Replaced fixative with stabilizer, transferred to 4 ºC
-3. Day 3 (5/1/24): *Started decalcification, kept on shaker in cold room (4 ºC)*
+3. Day 3 (5/1/24): Started decalcification, kept on shaker in cold room (4 ºC)
-4. Day 4 (5/2/24): *Changed EDTA solution*
+4. Day 4 (5/2/24): Changed EDTA solution
-5. Day 5 (5/3/24): *Decalcification done, tissue washed and cryoprotected*
+5. Day 5 (5/3/24): Decalcification done, tissue cryoprotected
-   1. Wash for 15 minutes in in RNAse-free PBS at 4 ºC on shaker
-   2. Transfer into 10 mL of 15% RNAse-free sucrose in RNAse-free PBS until the tissue sinks
+   1. Transfer into 10 mL of 15% RNAse-free sucrose in RNAse-free PBS until the tissue sinks
+      1. Sank immediately, left in 15% sucrose for ~10 mins at 4ºC while preparing 30% sucrose solution
-   3. Then into 30 % sucrose in RNAse-free PBS until the tissue sank
+   2. Then into 30 % sucrose in RNAse-free PBS overnight
+      1. Was still floating on morning of 5/4/24, but became neutrally bouyant/sunk when tube was agitated
-   4. Embed on powdered dry ice and store at -80 ºC over weekend
+6. Day 6 (5/4/24): Embed on powdered dry ice and store at -80 ºC over weekend
+   1. Tightly wrapped in aluminum foil cleaned with Ethanol and RNAse away, then aluminum package wrapped tightly in whirlpack and stored at - 80 ºC in a plastic box.
-6. Day 8 (5/6/24): [Section](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryosectioning-Protocol/) onto PEN membrane slide for LCM as well as extra slides for confocal morpholgy imaging and backup for RNA and DNA extraction
+7. Day 8 (5/6/24): [Section](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryosectioning-Protocol/) onto PEN membrane slide for LCM as well as extra slides for confocal morpholgy imaging and backup for RNA and DNA extraction
    1. **All surfaces and equipment should be treated with RNAse cleaner!!!**
    2. Morning of: prepare PEN slide with UV and RNAse cleaner
       1. Make sure to not damage or touch the membrane in any way